fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/groupby.md

 #### `operation`

-`operation` is an attribute which applies the mathematical operation to the column on which it is applied.
+`operation` is an attribute which denotes the aggregation method to be applied on each created group.
 It accepts **string** value.
 The list of values accepted by this attribute are:

 * sum
 * avg